God is our refuge

-God is our refuge, K. 20, is a motet for four voices in G minor by Wolfgang Amadeus Mozart.
-Based on Psalm 46, it was composed in July 1765 during Mozarts' stay in London on the Mozart family grand tour as a gift for the British Museum along with one other supposed work: a set of variations in A major, K. 21a.
+God is our refuge, K. 20, is a motet for four voices in G minor composed in July 1765 by Wolfgang Amadeus Mozart when he was 9 years old.
+Based on Psalm 46, Mozart wrote it in London on the Mozart family grand tour as a gift for the British Museum along with one other supposed work: a set of variations in A major, K. 21a.

 Score

 The 23-bar work is scored for four voices: soprano, alto, tenor and bass, and is written in 3/2 time.